defenseunicorns/uds-cli/CONTRIBUTING.md

 #### Unit Tests
 Unit tests reside alongside the source code in a `*_test.go` file.
 These tests should be used to test individual functions or methods in isolation.
 Unit tests should be fast and focused on a single piece of functionality.

+In order to run the unit tests in `src/cmd`, you must ensure that you have pulled the UDS Runtime binary into the `src/cmd/bin` dir.
+This can be done by running the `./hack/update-uds-runtime-binaries.sh` script or by running the build task for your os/architectecture (eg. `uds run build-cli-mac-apple`).

 #### E2E Tests
 E2E tests reside in the `src/test/e2e` directory.
 They use bundles located in the `src/test/e2e/bundles` which contain Zarf packages from the `src/test/e2e/packages` directory.
 Feel free to add new bundles and packages where appropriate.
 It's encouraged to write comments/metadata in any new bundles or packages to explain what they are testing.